 If you wish to add some custom hardware to talk to your Linux machine, you should gain some knowledge about how the Linux kernel works and how to add your own driver modules to it.
 In addition to that, you need to learn how to write Linux drivers.
 You also need to have a working knowledge of operating systems.

 This is going to be not a hobby project as it will test your skills and consume a lot of time.
 The path I would recommend to people wishing to accomplish such a task is the same path that I recommended in the article “A Step By Step Plan To Learn Linux“ above.

 IMHO this is not a hobby project for a complete beginner, as for a Linux professional it will take maybe a year to complete this kind of a project successfully as this involves compiling the kernel for the specific processor architecture and then making all the necessary drivers to talk to the hardware and then writing the applications on top of that to have a completely working Linux machine.

-The path I would recommend to people wishing to accomplish such a task is again the same path that I recommended in the article “How To improve your knowledge and get proficient in computer science and Linux“.
+The path I would recommend to people wishing to accomplish such a task is again the same path that I recommended in the article “A Step By Step Plan To Learn Linux“

 If your interest goes beyond just doing Linux as a hobby and maybe someday get a job as a professional I suggest looking at these articles to get a more thorough picture of what else is possible in the world of Linux.

 I guess thats it for now, I hope you found this article valuable.

 Feel free to share it with your friends and colleagues!